papermerge/banger/README.md

 2. increment it e.g. 2.1.30
 3. and finally it will overwrite respective file with incremented version (`new version`)

-As of now, banger will increment only micro part of the version - i.e. the patch version.
+By default, will increment only micro part of the version (the patch version).
+In order to increment minor or major part of the version you need to specify parameter `incremented_part` to `minor` or `major` respectively.

 Following files types are supported: